krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

     return result;
 }
 ```
 Both methods ```matrixMultiplySlow``` and ```matrixMultiplyFaster``` have the same complexity O(n^3).
 So
 why is one faster than the other?
-Well, if you want to understand exactly how a CPU intensive algorithm is working
+Well, if you want to understand exactly how a CPU intensive algorithm works,
-you need to understand how CPU is working, which is far away from the topic of this post.
+you need to understand how the CPU works, which is far away from the topic of this post.
 Be aware that if
-you want to optimize such algorithms you will probably need at least one of:
+you want to optimize such algorithms you will probably need at least one of the following:

 - Knowledge of CPU architecture
 - Top-Down performance analysis methodology
 - Looking at the ASM of generated methods

-Many Java programmers forget that all the execution is done in CPU.
-To talk to CPU Java needs to use ASM.
+Many Java programmers forget that all the execution is done on the CPU.
+Java needs to use tak ASM to run on the CPU.
 That's
-basically what the JIT compiler is doing, it converts your hot methods and loops into effective ASM.
+basically what the JIT compiler does: It converts your hot methods and loops into optimized ASM.
 At the assembly level
-you can check if JIT used vectorized instruction for your loops for example.
+you can check, for example, if the JIT used vectorized instruction for your loops.
 So yes, sometimes you need to get dirty
 with such low level stuff.
-For now async-profiler can give you a hint which methods you should focus on.
+For now async-profiler gives you a hint on which methods you should focus.

-We will go back to this example in [Cache misses](#perf-cache) section.
+We will go back to this example in the [Cache misses](#perf-cache) section.

 ### Allocation
 {: #alloc }

-The common use cases where that resource should be tracked are:
+The most common use cases where the allocations are tracked are:

 - decreasing of GC runs frequency
-- finding allocation outside the TLAB which are done in slow path
+- finding allocations outside the TLAB which are done in the slow path
-- fighting with single/tens of milliseconds latency, where even heap object creation matters
+- fighting with single/tens of milliseconds latency, where even the creation of heap objects matters

-First let's understand how new objects on a heap are created, so we have a better
+First, let's understand how new objects on a heap are created, so we have a better
-understanding of what the async-profiler shows to us.
+understanding of what the async-profiler shows us.

 A portion of our Java heap is called an **eden**.
 This is a place where new objects are
 born.
-Let's assume for simplicity that eden is a continuous part of memory.
+Let's assume for simplicity that eden is a continuous slice of memory.
 The very efficient
 way of allocation in such a case is called **bumping pointer**.
 We keep a pointer to the first
-address of a free space:
+address of the free space:

 ![alt text](/assets/async-demos/alloc-1.png "alloc")

-When we do ```new Object()``` we simply can calculate a space needed for it and to locate
+When we do ```new Object()```, we simply calculate its size, locate
-next free address we just need to bump the pointer by ```sizeof(Object)```:
+the next free address and bump the pointer by ```sizeof(Object)```:

 ![alt text](/assets/async-demos/alloc-2.png "alloc")

-But there is one major problem with that technique, we have more than one thread that can
+But there is one major problem with that technique: We have to synchronize the object allocation if we have more than one thread that can
-create new objects at the same time.
-We need to synchronize those calls somehow or ... we
-can give each thread a portion of eden, that is dedicated to only that thread.
-That portion
+create new objects in parallel, but this is quite costly.
+We solve this by giving each thread a portion of eden which is dedicated to only that thread.
+This portion
 is called **TLAB** - thread local allocation buffer.
-In such cases each thread can use a
-**bumping pointer** at his own TLAB safely.
+With this, each thread can use **bumping pointer** at its own TLAB safely and in parallel.

-Introducing TLABs creates two more issues that JVM needs to deal:
+Introducing TLABs creates two more issues that the JVM needs to deal with:

-- a thread can allocate an object, but there is not enough space in its TLAB - in that case
-  if there is still a space in eden JVM creates new TLAB for that thread
+- a thread can allocate an object, but there is not enough space in its TLAB - the JVM creates a new TLAB if there is still space in eden
-- a thread can allocate a big object, so it's not optimal to use TLAB mechanism - in that case
-  JVM will use _slow path_ of allocation that allocates the object directly in eden
+- a thread can allocate a big object, so it's not optimal to use the TLAB mechanism - the JVM will use the _slow path_ of the allocation that allocates the object directly in eden

-What is important to us is that in both these cases JVM emits an event that can be captured
+What is important to us, is that in both these cases the JVM emits an event which can be captured
 by a profiler.
-That's basically how async-profiler samples allocation:
+That's basically how async-profiler samples allocations:

-- if allocation of an object needed a new TLAB - we see aqua frame for that
+- if the allocation of an object needed a new TLAB - we see an aqua frame for that
-- if allocation was done outside the TLAB - we see brown frame
+- if the allocation was done outside the TLAB - we see a brown frame

 In real world systems the frequency of GC can be monitored by systems like Grafana or Zabbix.
 Here we have a synthetic application, so let's measure the allocation size differently: